mouadnajjar/ft_printf/README.md

 Contributions to this project are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and create a pull request.
 Ensure that your code follows the project's coding style and passes any provided tests.

-For any suggestions or improvements, feel free to open an issue in the GitHub repository.

 ---